Best Payroll Software for 1099 Contractors in 2026

 Is it right for you?

-- Collect a W-9 from every US contractor before their first payment
+• Collect a W-9 from every US contractor before their first payment, and check the legal name and TIN against IRS records to head off e-file rejections

 Quick verdict

-Best for US contractors only: Gusto Contractor plan ($6/contractor/month), handles payments, W-9 collection, and 1099-NEC filing cleanly.
+Best for US contractors only: Gusto Contractor plan ($35/month base plus $6/contractor, the base fee is frequently waived for the first six months as a promotion) handles payments, W-9 collection, and 1099-NEC filing cleanly.
 Best for international contractors: Deel ($49/contractor/month).
-Best if you also have W-2 employees: Gusto Plus bundles both.
-For very small volumes (under 5 contractors): manual 1099-NEC via IRS e-file is free but time-consuming.
+Best if you also have W-2 employees: Gusto Plus or OnPay bundle both without re-platforming later.
+For very small volumes (under 5 contractors): the IRS's free IRIS portal works, but budget time for the TIN-matching and W-9 chasing that avoid the penalties covered below.

 What "1099 contractor payroll" actually requires

 Paying 1099 contractors is simpler than W-2 payroll in one key dimension: you do not withhold income tax, FICA (Social Security and Medicare), or pay employer-side payroll taxes.
 The contractor handles their own self-employment tax.
-Your obligations are: pay the agreed amount, collect a W-9 from US-based contractors, and file a 1099-NEC form with the IRS for any contractor paid $600 or more in a calendar year (due January 31 the following year).
+Your obligations are: pay the agreed amount, collect a W-9 from US-based contractors, and file a 1099-NEC form with the IRS for any contractor paid $2,000 or more in a calendar year, due January 31 the following year.
+That $2,000 figure is new for 2026: the One Big Beautiful Bill Act raised it from the $600 threshold that had applied since the form existed, and the IRS will index it for inflation starting in 2027.
+Payments made in 2025 still fall under the old $600 rule; the higher bar only applies to payments made in 2026 and later.

 In practice, the compliance complexity comes from three sources: (1) volume, manually tracking payments and generating 1099-NEC forms for 20+ contractors is error-prone; (2) international contractors, non-US contractors have different tax documentation requirements (W-8BEN instead of W-9), and some payment methods attract banking scrutiny; (3) contractor classification risk, if the IRS determines someone you pay as a 1099 contractor should be classified as a W-2 employee, the employer is liable for back payroll taxes, penalties, and interest.